algorealmInc/SwarmNL/swarm_nl/doc/core/NetworkBuilder.md

 # Network builder

-To build a network you first need to create a [`CoreBuilder`] object using the [`CoreBuilder::with_config`] method to create a bootstrap node, then you can simply call [`CoreBuilder::build`] to set up the network.
+To build a network or a node, you first need to create a [`CoreBuilder`] object using the [`CoreBuilder::with_config`] method to create a bootstrap node, then you can simply call [`CoreBuilder::build`] to set up the network.
 This will create a [`Core`] struct with methods you can use to send and receive data to/from the network.

 The [`CoreBuilder::with_config`] method takes two parameters:
 1. [`BootstrapConfig`] to pass in a bootstrap node configuration